DeclanChidlow/vale.rocks/src/posts/halo-my-thoughts.md

 ---
 title: "Halo: My Thoughts"
-description: Explore my journey through the Halo series, from the iconic Combat Evolved to the latest release, Infinite.
-Discover my thoughts, experiences, and insights into each game's virtues.
+description: My thoughts and experiences with the Halo game series.
+From the first release in the series, Combat Evolved, to the latest mainline releases, some of the spin-offs, and the remakes.
+My thoughts, experiences, and opinions on each game's virtues and how I feel about them.
 og_description: My thoughts on one of the biggest names in gaming.
 pub_time: 2023-08-27
-mod_time: 2025-11-03
+mod_time: 2026-08-02
 section: Review
 tags: [gaming]
 standardsite_rkey: 3mn2duxzjaa26
 ---

 If you had asked me at the start of 2023 my opinion on Halo, I wouldn't have had anything to say.
 I'd played 10 minutes of multiplayer with my cousin the better part of a decade ago, but that was it.
-Since then, I've played through every single mainline Halo game, from Combat Evolved to Infinite.
+Since then, I've played through every single mainline Halo game, from Combat Evolved to the latest.
 This article catalogues my opinions on each of the games in the order of release.
 I played all of the games on my Xbox Series S as part of the Master Chief Collection (MCC), with the exception of 5, Fireteam Raven, and Infinite, which I played through their standalone games.
 I'll only be discussing the campaigns, as I have scarcely touched the multiplayer.

 I'll be avoiding spoilers for the most part, but if I've got any specifics to mention, I'll place them in a 'Campaign Specifics' drop-down at the conclusion of the relevant entry.
 This means that even if you haven't touched the series, you can rest assured this article shouldn't ruin your experience.
 That said, just go play the games; they're generally worth it.
 I also just want to give thanks to my friend Sebastien, who advised me to get into the series.
 'Twas a good call.

 ## Halo: Combat Evolved

-Halo: Combat Evolved, often abbreviated to CE, is the first game in the series.
+Halo: Combat Evolved is the first game in the series.
 It sets up what is to come and sets it up well.
 The gunplay feels terrific, the gameplay is sublime, and the story holds audience attention without ever getting in the way.

 Right off the bat, I'd like to mention the Anniversary edition.
 Releasing in 2011, it features a complete overhaul of all the graphics.
 While it looks fantastic in the right conditions, it has some _issues_.
 Many of the textures and models are ripped straight from Halo 3 and Reach[^1] and aren't faithful to the original release, which alters the tone and impacts the storytelling.

 The original graphics from 2001 are a product of their time, and the limited compute of the original Xbox necessitated sparse foliage and scarce details.
 While this may have been the result of limited compute, it did not hinder the style.
 Combat Evolved takes place in artificial, alien worlds.
 Worlds that are not natural but crafted, just as the environments were not naturally occurring on Bungie's computers but instead meticulously and purposefully constructed.
 It _feels_ constructed and artificial, because it is, and that isn't hidden.

-Much like the uncanny same, same, but different-ness often experienced when visiting foreign countries, CE feels just different enough to spark a sense of unease.
+Much like the uncanny same, same but different-ness often experienced when visiting foreign countries, Combat Evolved feels just different enough to spark a sense of unease.
 Small things, like the ringworld being visible extending into the sky and stars being present even during the day, go a long way to define a unique atmosphere.
 The game's palette contrasts without being jarring and is saturated with cool, unnatural colours, everything tinged with purples and blues and yellows.
 It has a truly ethereal feel that reminds me of some early entries into the [The Internet Raytracing Competition](https://www.irtc.org).

 <figure class="right">
 <img src="/assets/posts/halo-my-thoughts/combat-evolved.avif" alt="The Master Chief pointing to the skies in a vivid and colourful landscape.
 The background shows a battle between the marines and the conventant, and the titualar Halo ring.">
 <figcaption>A Halo: Combat Evolved promotional image. <cite>Credit: Bungie, <a href="https://halo.bungie.org/wallpaper.html?image=draikinhalo.jpg">via HBO/Drakin</a></cite></figcaption>
 </figure>

 The Anniversary graphics throw so much of this out by pulling in graphics from other Halo games, particularly Reach, without due care.
 It loses the atmosphere, instead chasing the same feeling of a hundred and one different games.
-The slight flaws of CE's original graphics defined its style, they didn't need fixing or buffing out.
+The slight flaws of Combat Evolved's original graphics defined its style; they didn't need fixing or buffing out.
 The original design of elites in Combat Evolved is perhaps the best in the series.
 Extremely sleek and slender in a way representative of their swift and agile movement and plated with iridescent armour representing their exalted comportment.
 Yet, the Anniversary graphics replace their models for Reach's chunky and bulky presentation.

 The impact of Anniversary's garish changes is so great that they impact the storytelling.
-In its latter half, CE is a horror game for most intents and purposes, and where what should be dark, dingy, and foreboding becomes bright, sterile, and innocuous.
+In its latter half, Combat Evolved takes an abrupt turn into being a horror game, and what should be dark, dingy, and foreboding becomes bright, sterile, and innocuous.
 The textures are detailed and sharpened to the point of being overwhelming.
 Where the original graphics tie into the horror element of requiring you pull out a flashlight to navigate a dimly lit, unfamiliar environment, the Anniversary graphics will have you trying to lower your display brightness to avoid overstimulation.

-My gripes don't end with the art style or lack thereof, but extend into the technical and gameplay shortcomings.
-Especially the bounding boxes of countless objects which don't align with the actual collision of the world quite as you'd expect.
+My gripes don't end with the art style or lack thereof but extend into Anniversary's technical and gameplay shortcomings.
+Especially the bounding boxes of countless objects, which don't align with the actual collision of the world quite as you'd expect.
 On the occasion that I attempted playing with the Anniversary graphics, I consistently found disparities in level geometry eating my bullets.

 That's why, despite the original graphics having most definitely aged, I personally chose them for my playthrough.
 The new ones can be a spectacle when presented correctly, but otherwise miss the mark and degrade the experience.
 Fortunately, you can toggle between them at your convenience.
 It can genuinely be somewhat fun to flick back and forth to observe the changes, even if the fun is a morbid one.

-With my graphical gripes out of the way, my mind turns to the iconic theme CE introduces.
+With my graphical gripes out of the way, my mind turns to the iconic theme Combat Evolved introduces.
 I don't quite know how to express my love for this theme; it's superb.
 It is super versatile, with each variant cleanly slotting into the situation that calls for it.
 Whether it's a slow piano version in an emotional moment or a fast, intense version in the heat of battle, the theme, in conjunction with the rest of the soundtrack, immediately acts to define an atmosphere and pull the audience into the moment.

-The excellent music for CE was composed by Michael Salvatori and Martin O'Donnell.
+The excellent music for Combat Evolved was composed by Michael Salvatori and Martin O'Donnell.
 Unfortunately, O'Donnell is a hateful and egotistical figure who compares immigrants to the parasitic enemies of Halo and is a [far-right politician](https://en.wikipedia.org/wiki/Martin_O%27Donnell#Political_career), which somewhat sours my ability to enjoy it.

-The Anniversary edition comes with a new, re-recorded, remixed soundtrack which is slightly different from, and not completely faithful to, the original.
+The Anniversary edition comes with a new, re-recorded, remixed soundtrack, which is slightly different from, and not completely faithful to, the original.
 While not necessarily bad, it captures the wrong mood and changes the overall 'sound' of the original.
 Most of this comes from the mixing, where subtleties are lost and emphasis is redirected.

-Halo has some deep religious undertones that manifest throughout the series, starting with CE.
+Halo has some deep religious undertones that manifest throughout the series, starting with Combat Evolved.
 Perhaps most blatantly, the name of the game, Halo, refers not just to the ringworld on which it's set but also the crown of light surrounding the heads of sacred people in many religions.
-The vocals of the soundtrack derive from Gregorian chants originating from the Roman Catholic Church, and there are many finer, more subtle references throughout that, while not necessarily obvious in CE, proceed to establish themselves in later entries.
+The vocals of the soundtrack derive from Gregorian chants originating from the Roman Catholic Church, and there are many finer, more subtle references throughout that, while not necessarily obvious in Combat Evolved, proceed to establish themselves in later entries.

 Combat Evolved's campaign opens strong with a solid introduction.
 It starts off with some weapon-free navigation of the ship before diving into some exposition and then transitioning into close-quarters corridor-based combat.
 This serves to help new players grasp the basics of movement, positioning, and operation of their weapons in a forgiving environment while not feeling overbearing for anyone with a gaming background.
+I'm a big fan of the initial diegetic input tuning sequence, too, which also helps get players acquainted.

 It then proceeds to, like many good games, slowly but surely introduce more mechanics, weapons, and interactions without ever feeling overwhelming.
-It's not perfect, and the weapons aren't necessarily super balanced _(the pistol in this game may as well be a sniper rifle)_, but it ticks the most important box.
-It's fun.
+It's not perfect, and the weapons aren't necessarily super balanced _(the pistol in this game may as well be a sniper rifle)_, but it ticks the most important box: it's _fun_.

+It wasn't until I watched the 1986 film Aliens that I realised where Bungie got much of their inspiration for Halo from.
+Aliens has a black, cigar smoking sergeant with a moustache that drops frequent one-liners, fights aliens, and wears a cap.
+Combat Evolved has a black, cigar smoking sergeant with a moustache that drops frequent one-liners, fights aliens, and wears a cap.
+Aliens has a range of marines with armour plating and helmet-mounted cameras who wield guns with visual ammo counters.
+Combat Evolved has a range of marines with near-identical armour plating and helmet-mounted cameras who wield guns with visual ammo counters.

-If you're looking to get into the FPS genre, then it's a good game to start with.
+If you're looking to get into the sci-fi first-person-shooter genre, then it's a good game to start with.
 If you're looking to get into Halo, then it's _the_ game to start with.[^2] It's also a good game to stop with if you just want to dip your toes in and aren't sure if Halo is your cup of tea.
 It has a nice conclusion that, while being rather open-ended, supplies an easy and satisfying stopping point.

 <details>
 <summary>Campaign Specifics</summary>